Atinos31/Fashionista2/README.md

 ### Media
- images used are from the same boutique ado project although they have been full catergorised.
+ some images used are from the boutique ado project although they have been full catergorised. some images are from google with a licence "all creative commons" trends-area images are from freepik -free usage licence.

 ### Acknowledgements

 Many Thanks to the below for the help and guidances throughout my project:-
 - My Mentor
-- Code Institues support team for increasing my hand in date and being supportive.
+- Code Institues tutor for increasing my hand in date and being supportive.
 - The peercode channel on slack for feedback on my website.
+- Student care for offerind me more time when i requested it.
 - Code Institute and the Boutique-Ado Project